-When you duplicate your photos, they will be arranged in the order which you duplicate them, Other photos that you had not saved in the same folder, for example, the camera roll will be saved too though they will be saved in the right order.
-Replicating photos, however, can be very time consuming and tiresome if you have a lot of pictures.
+When you duplicate your photos, they will be arranged in the order in which you duplicate them.
+Other photos that you had not saved in the same folder, for example, the camera roll, will be saved too though they will be saved in the right order.
+Replicating photos, however, can be very time-consuming and tiresome if you have a lot of pictures.

 Alex is an IT technician who shares his experiences with Apple devices occasionally.
 He has a collection of Apple devices (from iPhone 4) and has recently started trying out Android.